paysuper/paysuper-docs/api-reference/content/main.md

 ## Verifying a webhook

-PaySuper signs webhook events that it sends to your endpoint allowing you to validate that they were not sent by a third-party and prevent any unauthorised actions.
+Unlimint Game Services signs webhook events that it sends to your endpoint allowing you to validate that they were not sent by a third-party and prevent any unauthorised actions.

-The PaySuper API uses a Secret key to check the notification request.
+The Unlimint Game Services API uses a Secret key to check the notification request.

 <aside class="notice">
 Your Secret keys carry many privileges, so be sure to keep them secure!
 Do not share your Secret API keys in any publicly accessible areas such as GitHub, client-side code, and so forth.